Storware/vprotect-manual/deployment/protected-platforms/virtual-machines/red-hat-virtualization.md

 * the last snapshot kept on the hypervisor for the next incremental backup \(if at least one schedule assigned to the VM has backup type set to incremental\)
 * restore recreates VM from metadata using API and imports merged chain of data for each disk using imageio API

 Disk image transfer mode exports data directly using RHV 4.2+ API.
-There is no need to setup an export storage domain or LVM.
-This mode uses snapshot chains provided by the new RHV.
+There is no need to set up an export storage domain or set up an LVM.
+This mode uses snapshot-chains provided by RHV.

-You may need to open communication for additional port **54323** on the RHV manager - it needs to be accessible from vProtect Node.
-Also, make sure that your **ovirt-imageio-proxy** services are running and properly configured \(you can verify it by trying to upload images with RHV UI\).
+You may need to open communication for the additional port **54323** on the RHV manager - it needs to be accessible from vProtect Node.
+Also, make sure that your **ovirt-imageio-proxy** services are running and properly configured \(you can verify this by trying to upload images with RHV UI\).

 Follow the steps in this section: [Full versions of libvirt/qemu packages installation](../../common-tasks/full-versions-of-libvirt-qemu-packages-installation.md).